euc-dev/ws1-sdk-intelligence/docs/Apple/index.md

 ## Introduction

-This guide assumes you have an Workspace ONE Intelligence account set up with a valid app ID.
+This guide assumes you have an Omnissa Intelligence account set up with a valid app ID.

 ## Release Notes